-Authors are encouraged to use the relevant research reporting guidelines for the study type provided by the EQUATOR Network when preparing their manuscript.
-Authors should adhere to these guidelines when drafting their manuscript, and peer reviewers will be asked to refer to these checklists when evaluating such studies.
-This will ensure that the authors have provided enough information for editors, peer reviewers, and readers to understand how the research was performed and to judge whether the findings are likely to be reliable.
+Authors are encouraged to use the reporting guidelines created by the EQUATOR Network when preparing their manuscript.
+Authors should adhere to these guidelines when drafting their manuscript, and reviewers will be asked to refer to these checklists when evaluating such studies.
+These guidelines are listed as follows:

-A competing interest exists when professional judgment concerning a primary interest (such as patients’ welfare or the validity of research) may be influenced by a secondary interest (such as financial gain,—employment, consultancies, stock ownership or options, honoraria, patents, and paid expert—testimony or personal relationship).
+A competing interest exists when professional judgment concerning a primary interest (such as patients’ welfare or the validity of research) may be influenced by a secondary interest (such as financial gain, —employment, consultancies, stock ownership or options, honoraria, patents, and paid expert—testimony or personal relationship).
 There is nothing unethical about a competing interest but it should be acknowledged and clearly stated.
-All authors must declare all competing interests in their covering letter and in the “competing interests” section upon submission.
+All authors must declare all competing interests in their covering letter and in the “Conflict of Interests” section upon submission.
 Where authors have no competing interests, the statement should read “The author(s) declare(s) that they have no competing interests with regards to authorship and/or publication of this article.”
 The Editor may ask for further information relating to competing interests.

 Editors and reviewers are also required to declare any competing interests and will be excluded from the peer review process if a competing interest exists.

 Financial competing interests

 Financial competing interests include (but are not limited to):

 Non-financial competing interests include (but are not limited to) political, personal, ideological, academic, and intellectual competing interests.